adamharrison/liquid-cpp/README.md

     }
     // This object should be thread-local.
     LiquidRenderer renderer = liquidCreateRenderer(context);

+    // If no LiquidVariableResolver is specified; an internal default is used that won't read anything you pass in, but will funciton for {% assign %}, {% capture %} and other tags.
+    /* LiquidVariableResolver resolver = {
+        ...
+    };

+    liquidRegisterVariableResolver(renderer, resolver); */

     // Use something that works with your language here; as resolved by the LiquidVariableResolver above. void* variableStore = NULL;
     LiquidTemplateRender result = liquidRenderTemplate(renderer, variableStore, tmpl);